-Example: Reads grid definition from file dS_IsochoreA.storm in the default input directory:
+Example: Reads grid definition from file dS_IsochoreA.storm in the default input directory but change the output file format to roxar binary:

-^{4.} Input grids can have different formats, resolutions, and dimensions.
+^{3.} Input grids can have different formats, resolutions, and dimensions.
 Input grids will be regridded to match the output grid dimension and resolution.
 Regridding is done by bilinear interpolation, see Section 20.6.1.

-Figure 17.1.
+Figure 18.1.
 Elements used to specify the output grid definition: <grid-azimuth>, <xinc>, <yinc>, <xlength>, <ylength>, <xstart> and <ystart>.
 Note that using <read-from-file> is simpler.
 The surfaces are defined at the grid nodes (gray bullets).
 COHIBA uses bilinear interpolation (Section 20.6.1) to approximate the surfaces inside the rectangles.